williambowenzhang/williambowenzhang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is William and I'm a first year Finance PhD student at UC Berkeley Haas.
+My name is William and I'm a Finance PhD student at UC Berkeley Haas.
+My current research interests are broadly Behavioural Finance/Economics, Financial Technology, and Corporate Finance.

+Previously, I've worked with Dr. Bradley Ruffle doing Behavioural and Experimental economics research in the McMaster Decision Science Laboratory.
+I received my B.A.Sc in Arts & Science and Computer Science from McMaster University.

+Feel free to get in touch!
+My email: williamzhang@berkeley.edu

+For more detail, please click here: CV